Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Given our detailed review of Bai and in an effort to allow for sufficient times for your questions, I'm going to refrain from providing a detailed update on our CI today as it's hard to explain all of the activity going on across the company.
 That said, our 2017 Lean tracks are well underway and here are a few that I will provide updates on later in the year: improving display execution across our priority brands in our DSD network; increasing Dr Pepper fountain and bottles to go distribution in our on-premise accounts; improving display execution on warehouse direct brands and eliminating waste from internal reporting to deliver real time actionable insights across the business.
 We also have a multi-year major Lean transformation going on across our supply chain.

 Now, moving to our updated 2017 guidance.
 We are now expecting net sales growth, including foreign currency translation of about 4%, with 2% of the net sales growth coming from our acquisition of Bai.
 Our expectation for Bai has come down slightly from our February call and we now see volume growth in the 40% to 50% range, as Larry mentioned.
 Organic volume growth is expected to be over 1%, and volume growth from our acquisition of Bai is expected to be just under 1%.
 Our expectation is for slight volume growth in our CSD portfolio, which we believe will be better than the overall category, and for mid single digit growth in our non-carb portfolio, which includes our allied brands.
-As you can (21:19) my comments, there's still about 1.5% price mix embedded within our currency neutral organic growth and about 50% basis points of this price mix is the impact of our January 1 concentrated price increase.
+As you can infer from my comments, there's still about 1.5% price mix embedded within our currency neutral organic growth and about 50% basis points of this price mix is the impact of our January 1 concentrated price increase.

 Foreign currency translation is still expected to reduce our overall revenue growth by approximately 1%.
 Our balance of year assumptions for the peso is 21 to the U.S. dollar as we continue to believe that further deterioration could occur.
 Our revenue growth assumption also now includes the recent loss of our distribution of the Rockstar brand on the West Coast.
 Rockstar will now be fully removed from our distribution network, and we'll continue to drive our own brand, Venom, which though small has been showing nice growth.